vincjo/datatables/README.md

 # Sample code
-The DataHandler manage any events on data.
+The DataHandler handles all data events.
-The only one setting is `rowsPerPage: number`.
+The only parametter is `rowsPerPage: number`.
 If not given, no pagination.
 ````svelte
 <script>
     import { DataHandler } from 'svelte-simple-datatables'